psycha0s/airwave/README.md

  Analogic Delay by interrruptor | yes |
  Bionic Delay by interrruptor | yes |
- Blue Cat Audio Oscilloscope Multi | no | doesn't work with wine Cableguys Kickstart | no | doesn't work with wine Cableguys Volume Shaper | no | doesn't work with wine Credland Audio BigKick | no | doesn't work with wine FabFilter plugins | yes | haven't tested them all Green Oak Software Crystal | yes |
+ Blue Cat Audio Oscilloscope Multi | no | doesn't work with wine Cableguys Volume Shaper | yes | you need to install native d2d1.dll and override it in winecfg Credland Audio BigKick | yes | you need to install native d2d1.dll and override it in winecfg FabFilter plugins | yes | haven't tested them all Green Oak Software Crystal | yes |
  Image-Line Harmless | yes |